Dollar Bank: Expansion

 Dollar Savings Bank bought the six-story Boyd Building at 303-309 Smithfield Street in February 1950.
 The bank built a new, additional entrance on Smithfield and used the second floor for offices.
 The rest of the building was leased to the Pittsburgh chapter of the American Red Cross.

 In 1956, Dollar Savings Bank purchased the DeRoy Building and converted the first floor for bank use, expanding the Fourth Avenue Building footprint.
-This building was demolished in 1970 and the space became a pedestrian plaza.
+This building was demolished in 1970, and the space became a pedestrian plaza.

-In the 1960s, Fourth Avenue Building's cupola skylights were filled in, the interior was repainted and the teller counter was altered to make it one level surface.
+In the 1960s, the Fourth Avenue Building's cupola skylights were filled in, the interior was repainted, and the teller counter was altered to make it a one-level surface.

-Dollar Savings Bank opened its first branch office on June 29, 1961, in the Oliver Building.
-The Squirrel Hill branch office was opened in 1963; it was Dollar Bank's first location outside of downtown.
+Dollar Savings Bank opened its first branch office in the Oliver Building on June 29, 1961.
+The Squirrel Hill branch office opened in 1963; it was Dollar Bank's first location outside of downtown.
 Over the next 15 years, Dollar Bank expanded to 21 locations in four counties.

 Early technology

 The rapid expansion of branch banking was made possible by Dollar Savings Bank's installation of the NCR 315, a real-time online teller accounting system, in November 1964.
-Capable of processing 12,000 savings transactions an hour, the NCR 315 transmitted data in real time over leased phone lines.
+Capable of processing 12,000 savings transactions an hour, the NCR 315 transmitted data in real-time over leased phone lines.
 Dollar Savings Bank customers could complete any normal transaction at any window, in any Dollar Savings Bank office, instead of being tied to a particular location for their bank business.
 Dollar Savings Bank was the first bank in Pennsylvania and among the first ten in the nation to use an online teller accounting system.

 On April 1, 1975, Dollar Savings Bank launched Pay-By-Phone, a fully automated bill payment service for savings account customers.
-The system was the first of its kind in Pennsylvania and second in the United States.
+The system was the first in Pennsylvania and the second in the United States.

 Dollar Savings Bank's Fourth Avenue Office was listed on the National Register of Historic Places on July 14, 1976.

 In December 1976, Dollar Savings Bank announced that its assets had reached $1 billion, representing a 17.9 percent growth over just one year before.
 This was the largest single year of growth in the history of the bank.
 The bank's net earnings increased more than 200 percent in the previous fiscal year.

-Dollar Savings Bank installed its first automated teller machine (ATM) in 1977 and in 1978 free retail checking accounts, called "NOW accounts", were offered for the first time.
-In July 1981, Dollar Savings Bank began to offer accounts and services tailored to the needs of businesses.
+Dollar Savings Bank installed its first automated teller machine (ATM) in 1977 and in 1978, free retail checking accounts, called "NOW accounts", were offered for the first time.
+In July 1981, Dollar Savings Bank began to provide accounts and services tailored to the needs of businesses.